Jacques Derrida: Early life and education

 On the first day of the school year in 1942, French administrators in Algeria—implementing antisemitism quotas set by the Vichy government—expelled Derrida from his lycée.
 He secretly skipped school for a year rather than attend the Jewish lycée formed by displaced teachers and students, and also took part in numerous football competitions (he dreamed of becoming a professional player).
 In this adolescent period, Derrida found in the works of philosophers and writers (such as Rousseau, Nietzsche, and Gide) an instrument of revolt against family and society.
 His reading also included Camus and Sartre.
+He was also drawn into works by André Gide, Friedrich Nietzsche, and Jean Jacques Rousseau in his teenage years.

 In the late 1940s, he attended the Lycée Bugeaud, in Algiers; in 1949 he moved to Paris, attending the Lycée Louis-le-Grand, where his professor of philosophy was Étienne Borne.
 At that time he prepared for his entrance exam to the prestigious École Normale Supérieure (ENS); after failing the exam on his first try, he passed it on the second, and was admitted in 1952.
 On his first day at ENS, Derrida met Louis Althusser, with whom he became friends.
 A professor of his, Jan Czarnecki, was a progressive Protestant who would become a signer of the Manifesto of the 121.
 After visiting the Husserl Archive in Leuven, Belgium (1953–1954), he completed his master's degree in philosophy (diplôme d'études supérieures) on Edmund Husserl.
 He then passed the highly competitive agrégation exam in 1956.
 Derrida received a grant for studies at Harvard University, and he spent the 1956–57 academic year reading James Joyce's Ulysses at the Widener Library.